Domaine de la Romanée-Conti

 Domaine de la Romanée-Conti, often abbreviated to DRC, is an estate in Burgundy, France that produces white and red wine.
 It is widely considered among the world's greatest wine producers, and DRC bottles are among the world's most expensive.
-It takes its name from the domaine's most famous vineyard, Romanée-Conti.
+It takes its name from the estate's most famous vineyard, Romanée-Conti.

 History

 In 1232, the Abbey of Saint Vivant in Vosne acquired 1.8 hectares of vineyard.
-In 1631 it was bought by the de Croonembourg family, who renamed it Romanée for reasons unknown.
-At the same time they acquired the adjacent vineyard of La Tâche.
+In 1631 it was bought by the de Croonembourg family, who renamed it Romanée for unknown reasons.
+At the same time they acquired the adjacent La Tâche vineyard.

-In 1760, André de Croonembourg decided to sell the domaine and it became the subject of a bidding war between Madame de Pompadour, mistress of Louis XV of France, and her bitter enemy Louis François, Prince of Conti.
+In 1760, André de Croonembourg decided to sell the estate and it became the subject of a bidding war between Madame de Pompadour, mistress of Louis XV of France, and her bitter enemy Louis François, Prince of Conti.
 The prince won, paying the massive sum of 8000 livres, and the vineyard became known as Romanée-Conti.
-But come the Revolution, the prince's land was seized and auctioned off.
+But then came the Revolution and the prince's land was seized and auctioned off.

 The Romanée-Conti vineyard was bought by Nicolas Defer de la Nouerre, who in 1819 sold it to Julien Ouvrard for 78,000 francs.
-In 1869 it was bought by Jacques-Marie Duvault-Blochet, who went on to build the domaine we know today with the acquisition of the holdings in Échezeaux, Grands Échezeaux and Richebourg.
+In 1869 it was bought by Jacques-Marie Duvault-Blochet, who went on to build the estate that we know today with acquisitions in Échezeaux, Grands Échezeaux and Richebourg.

 The 9.43 hectares of Romanée Saint-Vivant were bought in 1791 by Nicolas-Joseph Marey, son-in-law of the geometer Gaspard Monge.
-The Marey-Monge family sold off part of their holdings to the Latour family in 1898, leased the remaining 5.28 hectares to Domaine de la Romanée-Conti in 1966, and finally sold to the domaine in 1988.
-This last deal was financed by the sale and leaseback of the domaine's holdings in Échezeaux and some in Grands Échezeaux.
+The Marey-Monge family sold off part of their holdings to the Latour family in 1898, leased the remaining 5.28 hectares to Domaine de la Romanée-Conti in 1966, and finally sold to the estate in 1988.
+This last deal was financed by the sale and leaseback of the estate's holdings in Échezeaux and some in Grands Échezeaux.

-As one of Napoleon's generals, Louis Liger-Belair was well placed to acquire good vineyards.
-And from 1815 this he did - with his son Louis-Charles, he amassed 40 hectares of prime land, including all of La Tâche.
-By 1933 this had declined to 24 hectares and family squabbles over an inheritance led to the Liger-Belair's sale of La Tâche to the domaine.
-The domaine already owned 4 hectares of the adjacent Les Gaudichots vineyard from the Duvault-Blochet days, and after much legal wrangling in 1936 this and La Tâche, were combined into a single Grand cru monopole of La Tâche.
+In 1815 one of Napoleon's generals, Louis Liger-Belair, together with his son Louis-Charles, amassed 40 hectares of prime land, including all of La Tâche.
+By 1933 this had declined to 24 hectares and family squabbles over an inheritance led to the Liger-Belair's sale of La Tâche to the estate.
+The estate already owned 4 hectares of the adjacent Les Gaudichots vineyard from the Duvault-Blochet days, and after much legal wrangling in 1936 this and La Tâche, were combined into a single Grand cru monopole of La Tâche.